TerryPendo/FUTURE_DS_02/README.md

 ---

 ## 📄 License
-This project is for learning and portfolio use.
+This project is for learning and educational purposes as part of my internship at Future Interns
-You may reference or reuse the structure with proper credit.

 ---